 Craft a story-based RFP.
-You kick off the process with a request for proposal that presents the "story" of what the software must do.
+Kick off the process with a request for proposal that presents the "story" of what the software must do.
 The story should be a high-level description written from the perspective of people who will use the system.
 The story should be told in sentences and paragraphs, not thought fragments or bullet points.
-Writing in sentences and paragraphs forces the authors to think through the goals more thoroughly and results in a more understandable document.
+Writing in sentences and paragraphs forces us to think through the goals more thoroughly and results in a more understandable document.
 The story probably need not be more than a page or two long.

 Map out performance criteria.
-The story should include the most important performance criteria (for example, process 1,000 sale transactions per minute; response to query within 10 seconds).
+In order to lay the groundwork for Agile contracting, the story should include the most important performance criteria.
+For example, process 1,000 sale transactions per minute; response to query within 10 seconds.
 The performance criteria are important because the software developer should consider them at the bidding stage in assessing whether your company's project is feasible and how much it realistically may cost.

-Fold the story into the contract and require an overall system architecture and project plan to be produced in the first sprint.
-The story should be incorporated into the contract.
-The contract will also require the software developer during the first sprint to design the first iteration of the overall system architecture necessary to achieve the performance criteria.
-It is important for the parties to identify potential dependencies and develop overall designs to address them consistent with performance requirements as early as possible to avoid costly rework down the road.
+Fold the story into the contract.
+Require an overall system architecture and project plan to be produced in the first sprint.
+The story is another important part of the Agile contracting process, so the one-to-two page document should be incorporated in the contract.
+The Agile contract should also require the software developer during the first sprint to design the first iteration of the overall system architecture necessary to achieve the performance criteria.
+It is important for the parties to identify potential dependencies and develop overall designs to address them that are consistent with performance requirements as early as possible to avoid costly rework down the road.

 Require the project plan to be updated as needed after each sprint, with cost and scheduling estimates.
 The contract should also require that the software developer provide at the end of the first sprint the initial work plan specifying the number of sprints anticipated and the scope of the work to be accomplished during each sprint (project plan), with updated cost and scheduling estimates for each sprint and the project overall.
 Although the contract should make clear that this first iteration of the project plan can be changed at the end of each sprint as the project progresses, the contract should require that each time the project plan is changed, the software developer is required to estimate the impact of the changes on schedule and budget.
 With Agile contracting, the budget may increase over time, and actual expenditures may exceed budget, but the software developer will have an incentive to provide you with reasonable estimates (which will assist you in your internal budgeting process) because, as discussed more fully below, the contract will provide that the customer can terminate the software developer's services at the end of any sprint.

 Keep an eye on performance and overall architecture throughout the project.
-Based upon our experience in resolving software development disputes, it is important to focus on performance criteria and overall system architecture at the beginning of the contractual relationship and as the project progresses and functionality is changed or added because the parties may be pleased with the functionality of the components developed during individual sprints.
-However, the integrated system may not work well when performance tested at the end if performance and design are not top of mind at every stage of the process.
+Based upon our experience in resolving software development disputes in Agile contracting, it is important to focus on performance criteria and overall system architecture at the beginning of the contractual relationship and as the project progresses and functionality is changed or added: That's because the parties may well be pleased with the functionality of the components developed during individual sprints; however, the integrated system may not work well when performance-tested at the end if performance and design are not top of mind at every stage of the process.

 Make the developer responsible for performance problems that crop up at the project's end.
-To prevent late surprises that generally are very costly to fix, the contract should provide that the software developer is responsible for fixing performance problems discovered at the end of the process.
+To prevent late surprises in Agile contracting -- which are generally are very costly to fix -- the Agile contract should provide that the software developer is responsible for fixing performance problems discovered at the end of the process.
 Such a provision is fair and equitable because the developer is hired to provide that type of design expertise.
 Furthermore, assigning the developer with responsibility for fixing performance problems discovered at the end of the process will give the developer additional incentives to assess whether the functionality requested during sprints can be provided consistent with the performance requirements and advise the customer as the project progresses.